-How to Count Occurrences of a Substring in a String in JavaScript
+JavaScript – Count Occurrences of a Substring in a String

-There are many approaches to count occurrences of a substring inside a string.
+There are many approaches to count occurrences of a substring in a string.
 In this post we will cover two approaches –

 • Using loop